Octal450/MD-11/README.md

 # MD-11
-A very advanced simulation of the McDonnell Douglas MD-11 for FlightGear by Josh Davidson (Octal450).
+A very advanced simulation of the McDonnell Douglas MD-11 for FlightGear.

-- Flight Dynamics: Josh Davidson (Octal450)
-- Systems: Josh Davidson (Octal450)
-- Displays: Josh Davidson (Octal450)
-- 3D/Textures: Semir Gebran (CaptB), John Williams (tikibar), and Jormapaappa1235

 Present pack includes the following McDonnell Douglas MD-11 variants:
 - MD-11 (GE and PW)